techcodedu/mediaqueryexercises/README.md

 ## Build a Responsive Card Layout

 ### Objective:
-The goal of this exercise is to acquaint you with the foundational techniques of Flexbox, CSS Grid, and media queries by creating a responsive card layout.
-Upon completing this exercise, you should be adept at crafting adaptable layouts for various screen sizes.
+Introduce foundational techniques of Flexbox, CSS Grid, and media queries to craft a responsive card layout.
+By the end, learners should be able to construct adaptable layouts for various screen sizes.

 ### Step-by-step Instructions:

 #### 1. **HTML Structure**:
 - Create a new HTML file.
-- Inside the body, add a `div` with the class `card-container`.
+- Within the body, add a `div` with the class `card-container`.
-- Inside the `card-container`, create three `divs` with the class `card`.
+- Within the `card-container`, add three `divs` each with the class `card`.
-- Each `card` will contain:
+- Each `card` should contain:
   - An `h2` for the card title.
   - A `p` for the card description.
   - An `img` for the card image.

-**Explanation**: This structure serves as the scaffold for our layout.
-The outer `card-container` will manage the placement of individual cards, while each `card` will host a title, description, and image.
+**Explanation**: This structure lays the foundation for our design.
+The `card-container` will manage individual card placements, while each `card` houses a title, description, and image.

 #### 2. **Initial Styling**:
-Add the following styles to your CSS:
+In your CSS, apply the following styles:

 ```css
 * {